flyandancexo/FDxboot/README.md

 | **FDxboot 3.80 STK500v1**  | 2 KiB | Simple STK500v1 compatibility with modern AVRDUDE versions |

 ## Top Speed Records at 2Mbps
 By fast, I really mean it.
 These are the top recorded speeds for my 3 bootloader firmwares.
 AVR109 is my original hand-coded firmware; STK500v2 and v1 are derived from AVR109 using the top AI model available today.
-Because AVR109 is a simpler protocol, its speed is faster, while I can fit the whole bootloader in using only 1k flash memory.
+Because AVR109 is a simpler protocol, its speed is faster, while I still can fit the whole bootloader in using only 1k flash memory.

 | Firmware | Test MCU | Write | Read |
 | :--- | :--- | ---: | ---: |